Yan-Oliveira/doc-fao/content/ticket-workflow.rst

 Ticket Workflow
 ===============

 The feature add-on allows one to easily define business workflow templates for common tasks.
-Workflow *task* tickets can be dependent on any other task(s) in that workflow, giving a high level of control over the order in which tasks are completed.
+Workflow *task* tickets can be dependent on any other task in that workflow, giving a high level of control over the order in which tasks are completed.
 A task that is dependent on preceding tasks will not appear in the queue until the preceding tasks are closed.

 Each task ticket within a workflow can be predefined using these fields: